Bowedyapper/Nitrox-Server-Docker/README.md

 	qub1/nitrox-server:latest
 ```

-Replace `/path/to/subnautica` with the path to the Subnautica installation directory, for steam this will be something like: `/path/to/steam/steamapps/common/Subnautica`.
+Replace `/path/to/subnautica` with the path to the Subnautica installation directory, for Steam this will be something like: `/path/to/steam/steamapps/common/Subnautica`.
 Replace the group ID and user ID with your own if needed, this will change the ownership permissions of the server data folder.
 Set the timezone to your own for proper timestamps in the logs.